Crazy Taxi 3: High Roller: Gameplay

 The player character is able to pick up a party of passengers, each having a different destination.
 The number of passengers in the car multiplies the tip bonuses earned from stunt driving, while the total fare can only be earned once the last passenger is dropped off in time.
 The game also features a set of mini-games.
 Crazy Taxi 3 inherits the tradition of mini-games from the Crazy Taxi series.
 Crazy X consists of three levels, each testing a different criteria of skills, such as steering and using the Crazy Dash and Crazy Drift.

 By completing all of level 1, maps of the locations are available on the menu, which include all the destinations and shortcuts.
-Completing level 2 will provide the player with three more different types of vehicle to ride on: a stroller and a bike and carriage.
+Completing level 2 will provide the player with three more different types of vehicles to ride on: a stroller and a bike and carriage.
 Completing level 3 will allow the player to use any cabbie in any map.
 Prior to each game session, the player can pick one of several drivers and their associated cars; each car/driver has slightly different performance relating to factors, such as speed and turning, that impact the game.

 The game consists of three locations, West Coast from Crazy Taxi, Small Apple from Crazy Taxi 2, now set at night, and Glitter Oasis which is a new location for Crazy Taxi 3.
 Stages are improved graphically and are tightened and updated for full use of the gameplay elements.

 Development

 Crazy Taxi 3: High Roller was announced in January 2002.
 Hitmaker had tried to develop an on-line version of Crazy Taxi, to be called Crazy Taxi Next exclusively for the Xbox, which, besides multiplayer game modes, would have included night and day cycles, each with a different set of passengers and destinations, while reusing and graphically updating the maps from Crazy Taxi and Crazy Taxi 2.
 Ultimately, both multiplayer and day/night cycles were dropped and work on Crazy Taxi Next was transferred to Crazy Taxi 3: High Roller, which included some of the nighttime driving concepts suggested by Next.

 In 2003, High Roller was ported to the arcade via the Xbox-based Chihiro system board.
-Some versions of this game allow the player to actually win money back from the machine.
-These versions also include a non-paying version of the game with different difficulty levels.
 The soundtrack for Crazy Taxi 3 features four bands, The Offspring, Bad Religion, Pivit, and Silverbullit.
 Additional songs for menus and credits are provided by The Offspring, Bad Religion, Pivit, Methods of Mayhem and Brian Setzer.
 It was released for the Xbox and Microsoft Windows, with also an arcade release under the name Crazy Taxi: High Roller for the Chihiro game board.